Kong/docs.konghq.com/app/plugins/response-rate-limiting.md

 X-RateLimit-Limit-Videos-Minute: 10
 X-RateLimit-Remaining-Videos-Minute: 10
 ```

+Note that if the `hide_client_headers` config option is set, these headers will never be sent to the client.

 If any of the limits configured is being reached, the plugin will return a `HTTP/1.1 429` status code and an empty body.